DPI curve analysis across multiple random covariates.

 Bonferroni correction to control for false positive rates:

-is divided by, and p values are multiplied by, the number of comparisons.Defaults to
+alphais divided by, and p values are multiplied by, the number of comparisons.Defaults to

-: No correction, suitable if you plan to test only one pair of variables.TRUE
+FALSE: No correction, suitable if you plan to test only one pair of variables.TRUE: Usingk * (k - 1) / 2(all pairs of variables) wherek = length(data).A user-specified number of comparisons.

 - pseudoBF